-When Does Food Craving Start during Pregnancy?
+When Does Food Craving Start During Pregnancy?

 Some pregnant women have cravings throughout their pregnancy.
 It starts in the first trimester, increases in the second and subsequently decreases by the third.
 Some may have extreme cravings for a short period of time.
 While some women might not have them at all.
 All three situations are absolutely normal and are no cause for concern.
-If you are worried about how long does food craving during pregnancy lasts for, the answer is quite simple.
+If you are worried about how long does food craving during pregnancy last for, the answer is quite simple.
 It all depends upon your body and health conditions.

-Which are the Most Common Food Cravings?
+Which Are the Most Common Food Cravings?

 Cheese, cakes, sweets and desserts, chocolates, fruits and fish, sometimes even meat are the most common food cravings among pregnant women.

 In India, craving sour foods like tamarind, lime and spicy and tangy foods like pickles has traditionally been associated with pregnancy.
 Some pregnant women also like to gorge on foods that are high in calories and sugar content.
 Here are some of the top pregnancy cravings in women:

 - Craving Sweets: Craving chocolate while pregnant is very common among expecting mothers.
 Cakes, pastries, doughnuts, sugary mithai are the top favourites.

 - Craving Salty Foods: Salty foods like chips, French fries, popcorn, different sauces, etc. are increasingly consumed by women with low sodium levels.
 Moreover, increased blood levels during pregnancy may lead to a craving for salty items.
 Craving salt while pregnant is quite common.